NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 authentication, and project allocation, between the standard and customized applications.

-We recommend the `Parallel Works User Guide`_ for comprehensive information about the product.
-Users should click the FAQ link located on the sidebar to learn about the NOAA RDHPCS-specific topics.
+We recommend the Parallel Works User Guide for comprehensive information about the product.
+Users can review the FAQ section to learn about the NOAA RDHPCS-specific topics.

 NOAA's Parallel Works Portal
 ============================

-Access to the NOAA RDHPCS Cloud Computing envrironment is through the `NOAA RDHPCS Portal` located at `parallel works' and uses the :ref:`RSA Token <rsa_token>` authentication method.
+Access to the NOAA RDHPCS Cloud Computing envrironment is through the NOAA RDHPCS Portal located at Parallel Works, and uses the :ref:`RSA Token <rsa_token>` authentication method.